Robust Decision Aggregation with Adversarial Experts: Problem Statement

-In the non-adversarial setting, we assume the experts are truthful, which means they will truthfully report their signals.
-We could relax this assumption to rational experts who aim to maximize their revenues by proper incentive mechanisms after the true state is revealed.
-Since the experts are symmetric to the decision maker and the choice is binary, the reports of experts can be compressed by the number of experts reporting $H$, denoted by $X=\sum_{i=1}^{n} \mathbbm{1}(X_i=H)$.
-The output of DM can be represented by a real number in the range $[0,1]$, indicating her belief about state 1.
-Thus DM needs to choose an aggregator $f:[n]\to[0,1]$.
+In the non-adversarial setting, the experts are truthful when they report their signals.
+We could relax this assumption to rational experts who are revenue maximizers by applying proper incentive mechanisms.
+Following \citet{arieli2022population}, we assume the experts are anonymous, which can be relaxed due to the symmetry of experts.
+Thus the rule maker only sees the number of experts reporting $H$, denoted by $x\in [n]$.
+Then she needs to choose a randomized aggregator $f:[n]\to\Delta_{[0,1]}$, which maps reports to a (possibly random) belief $\in[0,1]$ about being in state 1.
+We first focus on randomized soft aggregators and will extend the results to randomized hard aggregators $f:[n]\to\Delta_{\{0,1\}}$ in \Cref{apx:hard}.

 In the adversarial setting, there are $k=\gamma n$ adversarial experts who can arbitrarily report from $\{L, H\}$.
 We assume they are omniscient.
 That is, they know the true state and reports of other truthful experts and can collude.
-Their strategy is represented by $\sigma\in\Sigma$, which is a mapping from $\{0,1\}\times[n-k]$ to a distribution in $\Delta_{[k]}$.
+They will follow a randomized strategy $\sigma\in \Sigma: \Omega\times S^{n-k}\to \Delta_{[k]}$ that maps truthful reports to a (random) number of additional $H$.
 Suppose the set of truthful experts is $T$, and the set of adversarial experts is $A$.
-We denote the number of truthful experts reporting $H$ by $X_T=\sum_{i\in T} \mathbbm{1}(X_i=H)$.
-Similarly, we have $X_A=\sum_{i\in A} \mathbbm{1}(X_i=H)$ which is the number of adversarial experts reporting $H$.
+We use $x_T$ and $x_A$ to represent the number of reports $H$ from truthful and adversarial experts, respectively.

-\paragraph{Regret Robust Paradigm} Given a family of joint distributions $\Theta$ and a family of strategies $\Sigma$, DM aims to minimize the regret compared to the non-adversarial setting in the worst information structure.
-That is, DM wants to find the optimal function $f^*$ to solve the following min-max problem:
+\paragraph{Robust Aggregation Paradigm} Given the families of information structures $\Theta$ and strategies $\Sigma$, the rule maker aims to minimize the regret compared to the non-adversarial setting in the worst information structure.
+That is, the rule maker wants to find the optimal function $f^*$ to solve the following minimax problem: